mukulele/raspberry/monitor/getValues.md

 CoreVolt=$(vcgencmd measure_volts | cut -f2 -d=)
 ```
 ## Translate Values to human readable
-For more complex operation functions will be easier to use.
+For more complex operation: functions will be easier to use than onliners.

+Bit masks are difficult for humans to read.
+Translate bit mask to text:
 ```
   throttled () {
     code=$1